dedunu/tech/_posts/2020-06-09-ubuntu-build-coreutils-from-the-source.md

 ---
 layout: post
-title: Ubuntu 20.04: Build and install coreutils from the source
+title: "Ubuntu 20.04: Build and install coreutils from the source"
 ---

 I wanted to build and install `coreutils` on a Ubuntu server.
 You will be probably fine with the stable release of `coreutils` that comes with Ubuntu.
 First I had to install the tools needed for the build.